webarch-coop/ansible-role-jp/README.md

 This role doesn't install `jpterm` by default, when `jp_term` is set to `true`:

-* On Debian Bullseye this role will use `pip` to install [an old version of `setuptools`](https://github.com/jmespath/jmespath.terminal/issues/19#issuecomment-1156039074) and [jmespath.terminal](https://github.com/jmespath/jmespath.terminal).
+* On Debian Bullseye and Ubuntu Jammy this role will use `pip` to install [an old version of `setuptools`](https://github.com/jmespath/jmespath.terminal/issues/19#issuecomment-1156039074) and [jmespath.terminal](https://github.com/jmespath/jmespath.terminal).
 * On Debian Bookworm this role will use `pipx` to install the fork, [jmespath-community-terminal](https://github.com/jmespath-community/jmespath.terminal).

 ## Repository